How to Railbank

 When: Day of abandonment filing

 A petition for abandonment exemption (Notice of Exemption) is filed with the STB.
-To search for filings, visit the STB website and click on the drop down menu: E-Library > Filings.
+To search for filings, visit the STB website and click on the drop down menu: Proceedings and Actions> Search STB Records.
+Be sure to choose "Filings" in the drop-down box labeled Search For.
 Sign up for RTC's Early Warning System to receive notice of abandonments as soon as the railroad files with the STB.
+Notice of the abandonment will be published in the Federal Register within 20 days of the filing.

 After Abandonment Filing